Matamp: History

 Their mixing console Matamp Stereo Supernova was named one of the world's best mixers by Mixmag in a 2012 list, and features on the cover of the 2013 compilation album 12"/80s/Club Classics.

 Matamp also made P.A. amplifiers in the late 70s and into the early 80s.
 These were known as Clubmans.
 There were 2 versions of these; the Clubman 1 with 4 inputs and the Clubman 2 with 4 inputs and selectable Echo which was run through an external effects unit.
-There were approximately 245 solid state 100 Watt Matamps made between 1974-1980.
+There were approximately 245 solid state 100 Watt Matamps made between 1974 and 1980.
 These consisted of Clubman 1&2s and Slave amplifiers.
-In 1981, they switched to Hitatchi MOSFET Technology.
-Between 81-89, around 90 Mosfet 100 watt units were made.
+In 1981, they switched to Hitachi MOSFET Technology.
+Between 1981 and 1989, around 90 Mosfet 100 watt units were made.

-Davesounds is believed to have the single biggest collection of Matamp amplifiers.
-He bought his first pair in 1988.
-In 2018, he famously sold all 9 of his 120 watt Valve Slaves citing " I can't carry the ruddy things anymore".
-In 2019, he also sold most of his Transistor Matamps leaving him with around 18 Mosfets, 2 Transistor slaves and 3 Matamp X6 Mixers.
-He still uses them for his sounds company to this day and they are still, as of March 2022, in use for Disco and P.A. use.